Polkadot-Blockchain-Academy/pba-content/syllabus/7-XCM/3-Writing_Sending_Executing_XCM/pallet-xcm.md

 - Asset Trapping

 ---

+We have now learnt about the XCVM and FRAME.

+The XCM pallet is the bridge between the XCVM subsystem and the FRAME subsystem.

+---
 <!-- Following slides are a quick overview of the pallet interface, focusing on the calls it exposes -->
 ## pallet-xcm

 `pallet-xcm` provides default implementations for many traits required by XcmConfig.

-`pallet-xcm` also provides an interface where users can create XCM messages via 10 different extrinsics, which can be split into three categories:
+`pallet-xcm` also provides an interface containing 10 different extrinsics, which can be split into three categories:

-- Primitive functions to locally `execute` or `send` an XCM message.
+- Primitive functions to locally `execute` or `send` an XCM.
-- High-lvel functions for asset tranfers.
+- High-level functions for asset tranfers.
 - Extrinsics aimed exclusively at version negotiation.

 ---

-## pallet-xcm::Primitive extrinsics
+## `pallet-xcm` Primitive extrinsics

 `execute`
 Direct access to the XCM executor.
-It checks the origin, the message, and ensures no filter is blocking the execution.
-Then it executes fthe message **locally** and returns the outcome as an event.
-It is necessarily executed on behalf of the account that signed the extrinsic (origin).
+It checks the origin to ensure that the configured `SendXcmOrigin` filter is not blocking the execution.
+Then it executes the message **locally** and returns the outcome as an event.
+It is necessarily executed on behalf of the account that signed the extrinsic (i.e. the origin).

 `send`
-This extrinsic is an interface to send a message to a destination.
+This extrinsic is a function to send a message to a destination.
 It checks the origin, the destination and the message.
-Then it forwards the message to the `XcmRouter`.
+Then it lets the `XcmRouter` handle the forwarding of the message.

 ---

-## pallet-xcm::Asset Transfer extrinsics
+## `pallet-xcm` Asset Transfer extrinsics

 `teleport_assets` & `limited_teleport_assets`